 Step 2: Choose the field you want to study Business Mandarin Chinese for

-When you are ready to level up your Mandarin Chinese, now is time to narrow down the themes you want to work on.
-You may wonder why you cannot simultaneously study all themes for Business such as food and beverage, real estate, job interview, etc. The answer is that each theme is so broad that it takes up too much time to master.
+When you are ready to level up your Mandarin Chinese, now is the time to narrow down the industry you want to work in.
+You may wonder why you cannot simultaneously study all themes for business such as food and beverage, real estate, job interviews, etc. The answer is that each theme is so broad that it takes up too much time to master.
 You should concentrate on one or two fields.
 Otherwise, you end up being incompetent in them all.

-So how should you start?
-First, determine clearly what kind of Business you want to use Mandarin for.
+So how should I start?
+First, determine clearly what kind of business you want to use Mandarin for.
 Is it because you want to prepare for higher education, go job hunting in China, or negotiate with a Chinese partner?
 Which industry would you like to be involved in?
 Which career path would you like to pursue in the future?
-Only after you truly know your purposes can you select the right type of “Business” Mandarin Chinese for you.
+Only after you truly know your purposes can you select the right type of “business” Mandarin Chinese for you.

-As mentioned before, the main difference between general Mandarin Chinese and Mandarin Chinese for Business is the specialized vocabulary acquisition.
-Pandanese can assist you in acquiring business vocabulary more easily and effectively via the effective mnemonics and spaced repetition system.
-Let’s check out Pandanese Flashcards to learn Chinese radicals right away.
-You can also sign up for a free Pandanese trial.
+The main difference between general Chinese and Mandarin for business is the specific vocabulary that is used.
+Well, Pandanese can assist you in acquiring business vocabulary more easily and effectively via the effective Chinese mnemonics and spaced repetition system.

 You should also expose yourself to the Chinese Business world by reading news or books and watching TV shows related to your industry.

 Learning Mandarin for business is a great stepping stone to open new work opportunities and business connections in Chinese-speaking countries.